DataDog/documentation/content/en/serverless/azure_container_apps/_index.md

 ---

 ## Overview
 Azure Container Apps is a fully managed serverless platform for deploying and scaling container-based applications.
 Datadog provides monitoring and log collection for Container Apps through the [Azure integration][1].
-Datadog also provides a solution, now in beta, for instrumenting your Container Apps applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.
+Datadog also provides a solution, for instrumenting your Container Apps applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.

 ### Prerequisites